April 1 marks start of Japan's new medical fees and processes | The Japan Times

 Also, radiation therapy for prostate cancer using heavy ion beams and proton beams will be covered.

 Doctors and nurses offering support for cancer patients so they can keep working will be rewarded with new fees.
-Such professionals will liaise with company doctors of patients to come up with the best care plan and offer advice to their employers.
+Such professionals will liaise with patients’ company doctors to come up with the best care plan and offer advice to their employers.